Language processing disorder

 Definition, Symptoms & Treatment Options

-Language processing is at the heart of all learning, impacting listening comprehension, reading and thinking.
-A language processing disorder can have serious learning consequences.
+Language processing disorder can have serious learning consequences, because language dexterity is at the heart of all learning -- listening, comprehension, reading and thinking.

 What is Language Processing Disorder?

-Language processing disorder is often used interchangeably with central auditory processing disorder (CAPD) to describe difficulties identifying and retaining sounds after the ears have “heard” them.
-However, a language processing disorder is better defined more narrowly as a difficulty attaching meaning to sound groups that form words, sentences and stories.
+Language processing disorder is used interchangeably with central auditory processing disorder (CAPD) to describe difficulties identifying and retaining sounds after the ears have “heard” them.
+However, language processing disorder is better defined as a difficulty attaching meaning to sounds that form words, sentences and stories.